satya164/web-worker-proxy/README.md

 ## Features

-- Access and set properties on the proxied object in the worker
+- Access and set properties on the proxied object asynchronously
+- Call functions on the proxied object and receive the result asynchronously
-- Receive thrown errors without extra code for serialization
+- Receive thrown errors without extra handling for serialization

 ## Limitations